namnamir/threat-hunting/Cybersecurity-Terms.md

 - **State**: The condition an entity is in at a point in time.
 - **System Integrity**: The quality a system has when it performs its intended function unimpaired, free from unauthorized manipulation of the system, whether intentional or accidental.
 Source: NIST SP 800-27 Rev. A
 - **Technical Controls**: Security controls (i.e., safeguards or countermeasures) for an information system that are primarily implemented and executed by the information system through mechanisms contained in the system's hardware, software, or firmware components.
-- **Threat**: Any circumstance or event with the potential to adversely impact organizational operations (including mission, functions, image, or reputation), corporate assets, individuals, other organizations, or the nation through an information system via unauthorized access, destruction, disclosure, modification of information and denial of service.
+- **Threat**: Any circumstance or event that can negatively impact assets.
+It is with the potential to adversely impact organizational operations (including mission, functions, image, or reputation), corporate assets, individuals, other organizations, or the nation through an information system via unauthorized access, destruction, disclosure, modification of information and denial of service.
 - **Threat Actor**: An individual or a group that attempts to exploit vulnerabilities to cause or force a threat to occur.
 - **Threat Vector**: How a threat actor carries out their objectives.
 - **Token**: A physical object a user possesses and controls that is used to authenticate the user's identity.
 Source: NISTIR 7711